-After the infusion has ended, you will recover in your infusion room, where our nurse practitioner will meet with you and get your feedback on the experience.
+After the infusion has ended, you will recover in your infusion room, where our nurse practitioner will meet with you and create an individualized plan based on your experience.
 At Illumma, we believe that you are your inner healer, and we use your input in combination with our clinical knowledge to customize your infusion protocol.

 Once you feel recovered, typically 10-20 minutes, our team will help you to your ride.
-Usually, clients feel hungry and a little tired after their infusions.
+Clients often feel hungry and a little tired after their infusions.
 We suggest you go home, get something to eat and relax.
 Remember, you are in a very open and receptive state post-infusion, so try not to consume or do anything stressful or emotionally irritating.
-This is an excellent time for self-care and reflection.
+This is an excellent time for self-care, reflection, and listening to the needs of your body.
 We suggest journaling, walking, drawing, meditation, or any other practice that brings you insight and peace.

-Instead, it is usually 24 to 72 hours after an infusion session when clients, and even their family and friends, will notice a change, i.e., increased energy, whistling and/or smiling, making jokes, or just a more optimistic overall demeanor.
+After 24-72 hours, clients, and/or their family and friends, may notice a change (i.e., increased energy, whistling and/or smiling, making jokes, or just a more optimistic overall demeanor).
 Think of the next two to three days as your window of opportunity to make breakthroughs in therapy or coaching.
 Also, invite the chance to explore further with meditation, journaling, or breathwork.

-Further, clinically noticeable effects are cumulative; several sessions will result in a more consistent and longer-lasting impact Illumma will partner with your existing mental health care provider to tailor the experience to your goals and facilitate ketamine-assisted psychotherapy.
-If you don’t already have a provider, we’ll invite our in-house specialist to meet with you and offer guidance.
+Further, clinically noticeable effects are cumulative; several sessions will result in a more consistent and longer-lasting impact.
+Illumma will partner with your existing mental health care provider to tailor the experience to your goals.
+If you don’t already have a provider, we’ll connect you with some of the best in the industry.